lynnfaraday/aresmush.com/tutorials/code/quickstart/tinker-intro.md

 We're going to continue using the tinker command for the remaining exercises in this tutorial.
 There's a more in-depth [Tinkering Tutorial](/tutorials/code/tinker.html) if you want to learn more about tinkering when you've finished with the Quickstart.

 {% tip %}
 If you get an error when saving or executing your code, check to make sure you've typed it exactly as indicated in each exercise.
-Usually errors result from misplaced braces  <code>{}</code>  or missing  <code>end</code>  statements.
+Usually errors result from misplaced braces  `{}`  or missing  `end`  statements.
 {% endtip %}